Greensboro Personal Injury Lawyer

-Greensboro, Georgia is located in the heart of Greene County right between Atlanta and Augusta off interstate 20.
-Greensboro, Georgia is not a large city like Atlanta and Augusta, and in 2011 there were only a little over 3,000 residents.
-It is a great city for raising a family.
-There are many different activities to do in Greensboro, Georgia from shopping to spending the day out on nearby Lake Oconee.
+Greensboro, Georgia is located in the heart of Greene County, right between Atlanta and Augusta off Interstate 20.
+Greensboro is not a large city like Atlanta and Augusta; in 2011 there were only a few more than 3,000 residents.

-Located in beautiful Greensboro, Georgia, the Lake Oconee area has something for everyone.
-Only an hour outside of Atlanta and bordered by the Oconee National Forest, Greensboro, Georgia is the perfect place to get away and take in some of natures most spectacular views.
-Also home to Lake Oconee, one of the best fishing lakes and the second largest lake in the state, Greensboro, Georgia makes an ideal vacation destination.
-Greensboro, Georgia is home to the world famous lakeside resort called Reynolds Plantation and many tourists enjoy staying at the Ritz Carlton Lodge at Reynolds Plantation where they enjoy lake activities or golf at the six (6) Reynolds Plantation championship golf courses.
+Only an hour outside of Atlanta and bordered by the Oconee National Forest, Greensboro is the perfect place to get away and take in some of nature’s most spectacular views.
+Also home to Lake Oconee, one of the best fishing lakes and the second-largest lake in the state, Greensboro makes an ideal vacation destination.

-For instance, when filing a claim against a city such as the city of Greensboro, for your personal injury claim, the Georgia state law states as follows:
+For instance, when filing a personal injury claim against a city, the Georgia state law states as follows:

 OCGA § 36–33–5.
 This statute provides, in relevant part: